VincentLiu3/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD sutdent working on reinforcement learning at University of Alberta.
+bio: I am a PhD student working on reinforcement learning at University of Alberta.

 interests:
 - Reinforcement Learning